A festive Romanian walnut buttercream cake with caramelized walnuts, this is one of the most decadent, best walnut cakes you could possibly make.

 - Pour this mixture onto the prepared baking tray and bake the cake base for about 20-25 minutes.
 Let get completely cold, then slice it into 3 equal rectangular parts.

-- Beat the egg yolks with 9 tablespoons sugar until pale and creamy.
+- Beat the egg yolks with 9 tablespoons of sugar until pale and creamy.
 Slowly add the milk and incorporate it.
 Pour the mixture into a saucepan and place it on a very low flame.
 Stir continuously with a wooden spoon until the mixture thickens, it took me 15 minutes on a very low flame.
-Set aside, place a piece of plastic foil on top to prevent it from getting skin and let get cold.
+Set aside, place a piece of plastic foil on top to prevent it from getting skin, and let get cold.

 - In the meantime take the butter out of the fridge and let it get soft.
 Beat the soft butter with the hand-held mixer until light and fluffy.
 Start adding the cold egg yolk cream, one tablespoon at a time, while beating continuously.
 Beat in the vanilla extract, to taste, as well.

 - Place one slice of the cake base on a rectangular serving platter.
 Cover with one-third of the buttercream, place another slice of cake on top, cover with another third of the buttercream.
 Place the third cake slice on top and cover with the rest of the buttercream.

 - Roughly crush the caramelized walnuts and top the cake with them.
 Let rest in the fridge overnight.